ArsenHakobyan00/Card-Game--Faro/README.md

 # Card Game Faro
-Card Game of Faro website with HTML, CSS and JavaScript
+Card Game of Faro with HTML, CSS and JavaScript